ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Results

 Table \ref{tab:big_table} shows the results of the experiments performed.
 The columns indicate the algorithms and the rows indicate the datasets.
 In each cell, the mean and standard deviation label-based macro-averaged F-Score (higher values are better) across the cross-validation performed are shown.
 The values in the parenthesis indicate the relative ranking (lower values are better) of the algorithm with respect to the corresponding dataset.
 The last row of Table \ref{tab:big_table} indicates the overall average ranks of the algorithms compared.

+Performance of the compared algorithms in Table \ref{tab:big_table} is interpreted in three ways.
+Firstly, overall comparison with all the algorithms.
+Secondly, to compare the individual classifier models compare with ML-KFHE.
+Finally, and most importantly, to compare ML-KFHE-HOMER with E-HOMER and compare ML-KFHE-CC with ECC directly to understand the effectiveness of the ML-KFHE ensembling.

-Table \ref{tab:big_table} shows that ML-KFHE-HOMER attains the best average rank of $1.38$.
+Table \ref{tab:big_table} shows the overall picture, where ML-KFHE-HOMER attains the best average rank of $1.38$.
 In fact, ML-KFHE-HOMER attained the top rank for all the datasets, except for \emph{llog} and \emph{Water\_quality} where it got fifth and second rank respectively.
 E-HOMER attained the second best overall average rank of $3.15$, whereas ML-KFHE-CC attained the third best overall rank of $4.27$.
 ECC attained the fourth best overall average rank of $5.04$.
 HOMER-B comes next with overall average rank of $5.92$.
 The classifiers, CC, RAkEL2, HOMER-K comes next with average ranks of $6.00$, $6.46$ and $6.54$ respectively.
 RF-PCT was not able to perform well and was ranked $7.08$.
 The worst performing multi-label classification models in this case was by AdaBoost.MH with an average rank of $9.15$.
-Similar results using RF-PCT and AdaBoost.MH was also found in \cite{MOYANO201833}.
+Similar results using RF-PCT and AdaBoost.MH was also found in \citep{MOYANO201833}.

-The difference between E-HOMER and ML-KFHE-HOMER is the aggregation method of the component HOMER classifier models and ML-KFHE-HOMER has performed better than E-HOMER in all the cases.
+The difference between E-HOMER and ML-KFHE-HOMER is the aggregation method of the component HOMER classifier models, and ML-KFHE-HOMER has performed better than E-HOMER in all the cases.
+E-HOMER has similar benefits and drawbacks of a bagged method.
+E-HOMER models could be trained in parallel as the component classifiers do not depend on each other.
+Unlike ML-KFHE, E-HOMER gives equal weights to all the component classifiers, good or bad, when combining the models, due to this E-HOMER has a poor predictive performance compared to ML-KFHE-HOMER.

 Similarly, in the case ML-KFHE-CC, it performed better than ECC.
-As in both the cases the difference between E-HOMER, ML-KFHE-HOMER and ECC, ML-KFHE-CC is just the combination method of the component classifiers, and all the other parameters and process are kept identical, this demonstrates the effectiveness of ML-KFHE method.
+As in both the cases the difference between E-HOMER, ML-KFHE-HOMER and ECC, ML-KFHE-CC is the combination method of the component classifiers, and all the other processes are kept identical, this demonstrates the effectiveness of ML-KFHE method.
 Therefore, it can be concluded that ML-KFHE is a better way of ensembling classifiers.